athevangelopoulos/diet_analyses/README.md

 ## Modified Costello graph

-The Costello graph as modified by Amudsen et al. (1996) plots prey-specific abundance of prey taxa against their frequency of occurrence in the stomachs with food contents. mod_Costello.R produces and exports in a .png file the modified Costello plot for the input data.
+The Costello graph as modified by Amudsen et al. (1996) plots prey-specific abundance of prey taxa against their frequency of occurrence in the stomachs with food contents.

+### mod_Costello.R
+mod_Costello.R produces and exports in a .png file the modified Costello plot for the input data.